Police in Northern Ireland have launched a major investigation into child exploitation after identifying up to 22 potential victims.

-It is understood the investigation relates to a number of vulnerable children in care in the region.
+It is understood the investigation relates to a number of vulnerable children in care in the region, the Press Association reports.

 Officers launched the probe following a review of incidents that occurred over an 18 month period.